zachdao/ricebay/README.md

 argument to the "up" and "down" functions, the migrator will pass you a psycopg2 cursor so that you can execute your desired SQL.

-As displayed in the output, please add an import in `database/migrator.py` for your new migration.
-We need to have the import so that the decorators that register the migrations are executed.

 #### Running Migrations

 To apply the migrations in the `migrations` directory, get your database connection information and run: